echedev/theseus-navigator/README.md

   builder: (context, parameters) => HomeScreen(),
 );
 ```

-If the destination is ***final***, which means that it directly display some content (don't be confused with 'final' Dart keyword), then you have to provide a `builder` function that returns a content widget.
+It is a *final* destination, which directly displays the content returned by provided `builder` function.

+#### Nested navigation

-Otherwise you have to provide a `navigator`, that is a `NavigationController` with its own destinations, which could be either final and build the content or contain another nested navigator.
+For nested navigation, instead of `builder` parameter you should provide a navigator, which is a `NavigationController`.
+It manages its own destinations, which could be either final ones and build the content or transit ones and provide another nested navigator.

 ```dart
 final mainDestination = Destination(
   path: '/',